chrisdomaub-dev/rider-app/README.md

 1. go to desired folder and run `git clone https://github.com/chrisdomaub-dev/rider-app.git`

+#### Opening Project

+2. go to the project's directory and open your desired IDE on that project :
+   - preferrably open the project using vscode, since there are IDE setups already in placed.
+   - `cd rider-app`
+   - `code .` this opens up vscode with the project's root directory set.

 #### Create Virtual Environment

-2. Create a virtual environment in the project root directory, activate it, and install dependencies:
+3. Create a virtual environment in the project root directory, activate it, and install dependencies:

    - `python3 -m venv venv`
    - `source venv/bin/activate`
    - `pip install -r requirements.txt`

-3. Setup default interpreter to the newly created venv if its not automatically identified.
+4. Setup default interpreter to the newly created venv if its not automatically identified.

 #### Startup project

-4. Start project by running:
+5. Start project by running:
-   - `make runbuild`
+   - `make runbuild` run this if you want to build
+   - `make run` run this if you just want to start without re-building

 #### Loading Dump Data or Create Super User

-5. After building and the project is running, load the initial dump data:
+6. After building and the project is running, load the initial dump data:

    - `make loaddata` or `docker compose run --rm api python manage.py loaddata data.json`
    - initial admin account is email: `admin@rider.com` pass: `Start1234`

-6. Optionally if you want to create a superuser:
+7. Optionally if you want to create a superuser:
    - `make createsuperuser` or `docker compose run --rm api python manage.py createsuperuser`

 ## Basic Commands

 - To start:

+  - `make run` or `docker compose up`

+- To start + build:

   - `make runbuild` or `docker compose up --build`